chatixia blog

 The reactor pattern

-Instead of blocking a thread per connection, the reactor pattern uses a single thread (or a small pool of threads) with an event loop:
+Instead of blocking a thread per connection, the reactor pattern uses a single thread (or small pool) with an event loop:

-1. Register interest in I/O events (e.g., “notify me when socket A has data”).
+1. Register interest in I/O events (“notify me when socket A has data”).

-2. Call the OS to wait for any registered event (Linux: epoll, macOS: kqueue).
+2. Call the OS to wait for any event (Linux: epoll, macOS: kqueue).

-A single thread can now handle thousands of connections because it never blocks on any one of them.
-It only processes connections that have work to do.
+A single thread handles thousands of connections because it never blocks on any one of them.

 async/await syntax